dlguswo333/old.dlguswo333.github.io/_posts/2021-08-12-cutsomize-windows-powershell.md

 which are not included in non-Nerd fonts (standard fonts) like the image below.
 Install one otherwise you would see crashed square fonts.
 However you can use minimal themes if you do not want to install Nerd fonts.
-I will explain this one more time later in this post.
+I will explain it later in this post.

 ![glyphs.png](/img/2021-08-12-cutsomize-windows-powershell/glyphs.png)
 <br>